By Mike DuBose

 To make your retirement transition easier, consider moving from full- to part-time (with reduced benefits) or contractual employment before tapering off into full retirement.
 For the first year of retirement, avoid making major life decisions or commitments—give yourself time to adjust!

 Develop a purpose…and pursue it: Retirement is your chance to experience new activities you never had time for while working.
 You might take short-term courses, seek a college degree, try a second career, devote more energy to your hobbies, play sports, volunteer with charitable organizations, or spend additional time with your spouse, children, and grandchildren.
-Seek exciting activities that bring you joy and avoid being trapped into things that don’t.
+Seek exciting activities that bring you joy and avoid being trapped in things that don’t.
 We recommend traveling while you can—the older you are, the more likely you are to become homebound.

 Develop a budget: List income and expenses in a spreadsheet, keeping a careful watch on the “miscellaneous” column…it can really add up!
 Hire a Certified Financial Planner (CFP) who is not commission-based to guide you.
 This planning will help estimate how much money you must save, as well as amounts you’ll need to generate during retirement from investments, pensions, Social Security, etc.